-Patients over 65 years old who've exhausted all other forms of treatment, maintained active lifestyles and have chronic pain even while sitting or asleep are the prime candidates for hip replacement surgery.
-Rest pain, or chronic pain experienced even when the body is in a state of rest, is the primary reason for the surgery after all other treatments have been exhausted.
+Patients over 65 years old who have exhausted all other forms of treatment, maintained active lifestyles, and have chronic pain even while sitting or asleep are the prime candidates for hip replacement surgery.
+Chronic pain experienced even when your body is in a state of rest is the primary reason for hip replacement surgery after all other treatments have been exhausted.

 Other forms of treatment will generally include some or all of the following: